 Have questions or wondering whether this is right for you?
 Read about The Benefits of Video & Telephonic Counselling.

 To get started, book online through the easy-to-use JANE app:

-Helping You Navigate Life’s Challenges
+Counselling to Help You Navigate Life’s Challenges

 I am a Registered Clinical Counsellor (RCC) with the BC Association of Clinical Counsellors (BCACC), with a practice in beautiful North Vancouver, BC.